 The best answers to motivation questions are supported by evidence of your knowledge of the firm.
 You may choose to talk about the firm’s structure, its graduate scheme or its culture, as well as any recent projects or industry news stories the firm has been involved in.
 Elaborate on why these interest you to provide concrete pieces of evidence to build your answer around.

 Other employers use video interviews to assess your strengths, your behaviours and how well you are likely to do in the job.
-JLL do this by to assessing how you would react to a certain scenario.
-Luke Lavery, emerging talent acquisition manager at JLL, explains: ‘The candidates have three minutes to answer each question.
+JLL does this by assessing how you would react to a certain scenario.
+A recruiter at JLL told TARGETjobs: ‘The candidates have three minutes to answer each question.
 The questions assess how they would respond to a problem in a workplace scenario and what they would do to get a desired result.’

 Employers are looking to see whether your responses convey the firm’s corporate values.
-For example, JLL’s values are: courage, trust and agility.
 Research the specific values of the employer in question and consider how you would be able to demonstrate them.
 For example, what action could you take that would show you to be trustworthy and trusted to give ethical advice to client?

 Your presentation skills

 Video interviews also give recruiters the chance to see your communication and presentation skills in action.
 As surveyors will frequently need to communicate with clients, who may not be knowledgeable of the property profession, being able to speak with confidence, clarity and authority is important.
-Luke says: ‘For us, at all times and across the board, what we look for in particular is structure, content and delivery.’
 Make sure your answers follow a clear structure, succinctly answers the questions being asked and are delivered in an engaging manner.